 Tamoxifen and raloxifene had similar effects on fractures at multiple vertebral and nonvertebral sites in the STAR head-to-head trial.
-In placebo-controlled trials, raloxifene (RR 0.61; 95 percent

-CI 0.53 to 0.73; 2 trials) reduced vertebral fractures, tamoxifen reduced nonvertebral fractures in the NSABP P-1 trial (RR 0.66; 95 percent CI 0.45 to 0.98), while the aromatase inhibitors had no effect on fractures.
+In placebo-controlled trials, raloxifene (RR 0.61; 95% CI, 0.53 to 0.73; 2 trials) reduced vertebral fractures, tamoxifen reduced nonvertebral fractures in the NSABP P-1 trial (RR 0.66; 95% CI, 0.45 to 0.98), while the aromatase inhibitors had no effect on fractures.

-The ten randomized controlled trials described above and in Table 3, Table 4, and Appendix B3 provide data for Key Question 2.
+The ten RCTs described above and in Tables 3, 4, and Appendix B3 provide data for Key Question 2.
 Trials are reported in 32 publications, of which seven are new and 25 were cited in the 2013 review.
 The new studies include updated long-term results of the IBIS-I trial of tamoxifen, a placebo-controlled trial of low-dose tamoxifen, and placebo-controlled trials of anastrozole and exemestane.
 Results are summarized in Tables 5 and 6.
 The HOT trial of low-dose tamoxifen indicated no statistically significant differences in outcomes compared with placebo and was not included in the meta-analyses of tamoxifen trials discussed in this section.